-A video published Friday told 464,000 viewers that Gavin Newsom's staff wore an FBI wire to record his crimes, and that an investigation had been blown wide open [1].
+A video published Friday told hundreds of thousands of viewers that Gavin Newsom's staff wore an FBI wire to record his crimes, and that an investigation had been blown wide open [1].
+Most of those viewers will only ever see the title and the thumbnail - the two places where, as it happens, the entire falsehood lives.
+That is not an accident of this one video.
+It is the business model, and this piece is a walkthrough of how it works.
 Here is what the court record, the named attorneys, and the video's own audio actually establish.

 The wire is real, and the sourcing for it is solid - a named defense attorney, on the record.
 McGregor Scott, the former US Attorney now representing Dana Williamson, told the New York Post: "Alexis wore a wire, and Dana did not" [4].
 Every other load-bearing word in the headline fails from there.